AviatrixSystems/Docs/HowTos/controller_migration.rst

 3. Make a Controller backup in a storage container and make a note of Subscription ID, Directory ID, Application Client ID, Application Client Secret, Storage Name, Container Name, File Name.

 4. Launch new Controller Instance.
 Please refer to the `Azure Startup Guide <https://docs.aviatrix.com/StartUpGuides/azure-aviatrix-cloud-controller-startup-guide.html>`_.
+Make sure to subscribe to the Aviatrix Secure Networking Platform Metered 2208 - Copilot, 24x7 Support offer on the Azure Marketplace.
 5. Shut down the old Controller instance.
 Go to your Azure account > Virtual machines and select the old Controller instance.
 Click **Stop**.

 |azure_stop_old_controller|